-Prerequisite: Dance 294 and 295 or equivalent.
 399a and b.
-Senior Independent Work $$(lar{1}\)$$ Permission of the Dance Faculty Sponsor.
+Senior Independent Work $(\frac{1}{2} \text{ or } 1)$ Permission of the dance faculty sponsor.
 Study of a topic in depth at the Advanced level.
-Extracurricular: See General Information, p.
-23. Drama and Film Professors: Gabrielle H. Cody, Sarah R. Kozloff, Kenneth M. Robinson, James B. Steerman^b (Chair, Film); Associate Professors: Christopher Grabowski, Mia Mask, Denise A. Walen (Chair, Drama); Assistant Professors: Kathleen Man; Adjunct Professor: Jesse G. Kalin; Adjunct Associate Professor: Louis Colaianni; Senior Lecturers: Holly Hummel, William Miller; Lecturer: Kathy Wildberger.
-Requirements for Concentration: 10 1⁄2 units.
-Drama 102, 103, 221-222, 3 additional units in dramatic literature or theater history from the following courses: Drama 201, 231, 317, 324, 335, 336, 337, of which 2 must be 324, 335, 336, or 337.
-2 units from the following production courses: Drama 203, 205, 209, 302, 304, 305, 307, 390; 2 additional elective units at the 200-level or above in drama, film, or dance.
+Drama Professors: Gabrielle H. Cody, Christopher Grabowski (Chair); Associate Professor: Denise A. Walenb; Assistant Professor: Shona Tucker; Senior Lecturer: Holly Hummel; Lecturer: Kathy Wildberger; CFD Postdoctoral Fellow: Talaya Delaney.
+Requirements for Concentration: 101⁄2 units.
+Drama 102, 103, 221-222, 3 additional units in dramatic literature or theater history from the following courses: Drama 201, 210, 215, 231, 317, 324, 335, 336, 337, of which 2 must be 324, 335, 336, or 337.
+2 units from the following production courses: Drama 203, 205, 206, 209, 302, 304, 305, 307, 390; 2 additional elective units at the 200-level or above in drama, film, or dance.
 I. Introductory 102a or b.
-Introduction to Theater-Making: Theory & Practice An exploration of the collaborative strategies theater artists use to realize dramatic texts on the stage.
+Introduction to Theater-Making: Theory and An exploration of the collaborative strategies theater artists use to realize dramatic texts on the stage.
 Through the staging of weekly projects, the class examines the challenge posed by a variety of genres and seeks to develop the skills necessary to communicate clearly to an audience.
-Ms. Cody, Mr. Grabowski and instructor to be announced.
+Ms. Cody, Mr. Grabowski, Ms. Walen, Ms. Wildberger.
 Two 75-minute periods.
-One 75 minute laboratory.
+One 75-minute laboratory.
 103a or b.
-Introduction to Stagecraft $(\frac{1}{2})$ An introduction to the fundamentals of stagecraft, including the processes of flat and platform construction, scene painting, rigging, and theatrical safety.
-Mr. Miller.
+Introduction to Stagecraft An introduction to the fundamentals of stagecraft, including the processes of flat and platform construction, scene painting, rigging, and theatrical safety.
+Instructor to be announced.
 This is a six-week course.
 Two 75-minute periods.
-Two 2 hour laboratory.
+Two 2-hour laboratories.
 II.
-Intermediate

-200a or b.
-The Experimental Theater

-(1/2)

-This course focuses on putting theory and technique into practice through participation in the performance, design, or technical aspects of drama department productions in the Experimental Theater of Vassar College.
+Intermediate 200a or b.
+The Experimental Theater $(\frac{1}{2})$ This course focuses on putting theory and technique into practice through participation in the performance, design, or technical aspects of drama department productions in the Experimental Theater of Vassar College.
 Recent productions included The Secretaries by the Five Lesbian Brothers, Spring Awakening by Frank Wedekind, As You Like It using original staging practices, a race specific Pygmalion, Quills by Doug Wright, Into the Woods by Stephen Sondheim and James Lapine, a new translation of Oedipus at Colonus, Cloud Nine by Caryl Churchill, and an all-female Macbeth, as well as various student written works and collaboratively generated projects.
 The department.

-Prerequisites: Drama 102, 103, and permission of the department.

-May be repeated up to four times.
+Prerequisite: Drama 102, 103, and permission of the department May be repeated up to four times.

 One 3-hour period and production laboratory.

-201b.
-Text In Performance

-(1)

-The analysis of performance texts as they are interpreted in contemporary production.
+[201b.
+Text In Performance] (1) The analysis of performance texts as they are interpreted in contemporary production.
 Students engage in close readings of play texts and criticism and then examine the ramifications of production choices by viewing a number of professional productions.
 Ms. Cody, Mr. Grabowski.

-Prerequisites: Drama 102, 221-222 or special permission of the instructors.
-One 2-hour period and laboratory.

-202b.
-The Art of Theater Making
+Prerequisite: Drama 102, 221-222 or special permission of the instructors One 2-hour period and laboratory.
+Alternate years: Not offered in 2009/10.
+[202b.
+The Art of Theater Making] This course is a sequel to Drama 102.

-(1)

-This course is a sequel to Drama 102.
 Students explore more deeply the complexities of interpreting and realizing texts on the stage.
 The source materials include poems, short stories, and plays and the course culminates in the conceiving and staging of a non-dramatic text.
 Ms. Cody and Mr. Grabowski.

-^bAbsent on leave, second semester.
+Prerequisite: Drama 102, 221-222 or special permission of the ^bAbsent on leave, second semester.